qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 })
 ```

-The `aValidNewSession` function is an instance of the Builder pattern.
-It provides an example NewSession with valid data and allows to easily make variations, e.g. `aValidNewSession({ participants: '31' })`.
+The `aValidNewSession` function is an instance of the[Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
+A _Builder_ separates the construction of a complex object from its representation.
+The `aValidNewSession` Builder provides an example `NewSession` with valid data.
+It lets us describe variations succinctly, for instance: `aValidNewSession({ participants: '31' })`.

-By moving this view logic to a simple, dedicated, plain Javascript object, we can isolate part of the UI related behaviour and write faster, more focused tests for these.
-Testing validation and feedback rules through the UI is more cumbersome.
+By moving this view logic to a compact, dedicated, plain Javascript object, we can isolate part of the UI related behaviour and write faster, more focused tests for these.
+Testing validation and feedback rules through the UI would be cumbersome.

 ## The API Adapter

 Let's have a look at the API adapter: the `ApiBasedSessionRepository`.

+API adapters are secondary adapters that:
+- **perform API calls**, in this case using the _axios_ library
+- **map data** to and from domain objects
+- **handle errors**

 ```javascript
 export class ApiBasedSessionRepository extends SessionRepository {